paulscode/garbageman-vmm/README.md

 **Think of it like:** Garbageman nodes act as "honeypots" that attract spam-relaying connections but don't forward the spam, helping to contain it.

-**Why run multiple Garbageman nodes?**
+**Why run multiple nodes?**
-- More Garbageman nodes = better coverage against spam relay networks
+- **Garbageman:** More nodes = better coverage against spam relay networks
+- **Bitcoin Knots:** Standard full nodes help validate and relay legitimate Bitcoin transactions
-- Each node with a unique Tor address can attract different spam-relaying peers
+- Each node with a unique Tor address can serve the network independently
-- Helps protect the Bitcoin network's usability for monetary transactions
+- Helps protect the Bitcoin network's usability and decentralization

 **Technical details:**
-- Based on Bitcoin Knots (a Bitcoin Core fork with additional features)
+- Both implementations based on Bitcoin Knots (a Bitcoin Core fork with additional features)
-- Functions as a full validating Bitcoin node
+- Function as full validating Bitcoin nodes
-- Tracks transactions to avoid detection by spam relayers
+- Garbageman tracks transactions to avoid detection by spam relayers
-- Otherwise behaves like any other Bitcoin node
+- Otherwise behave like standard Bitcoin nodes

 For deeper technical discussion, see:
 - [Bitcoin Dev mailing list discussion](https://gnusha.org/pi/bitcoindev/aDWfDI03I-Rakopb%40petertodd.org)